← Back to Learning Center

 All-in re-raise 5-bet all-in

 In practice, most hands reaching a 5-bet go all-in — the stacks run out before another raise is possible.
+This is why the 3-bet range is the most strategically rich; 4-bets and 5-bets are nearly forced into binary value-or-bluff trees, but 3-bets still leave room for nuance.

 When Should You 3-Bet?